Quanbing-Luo/ImprovedMesh-2D/README.md

 There are two mesh generation methods in the source code: (a) Old Method, (b) New Method.

 ### (a) Old Method
 Old method (or original method) is the method provided in my previous paper "Automatic Delaunay mesh generation method and physically-based mesh optimization method on two-dimensional regions".
-The source code is revised in some places.
+I have revised the original source code in some places.

 ### (b) New Method
 New method (or improved method) is the method provided in the  paper "Improved physically-based high-quality mesh generation method on two-dimensional regions (Submitted to Journal)".